umanitoba-cssa/constitution/Constitution.md

 ### Councillor

 Councillors may not be on social probation and must be a Member in good standing as defined by UMSU.

+## Article 1e: Board of Science Student Groups (BOSG)

+The Computer Science Students' Association (CSSA) is a student group that upholds an inclusive and diverse environment; to remain as such, the Computer Science Students' Association (CSSA) is non-partisan and will refrain from taking any political stance or discussion on topics unrelated to computer science.
+Any stance on matters of computer science will not occur because of a particular political party's perspective or opposing matters.
+Initiating discussions on such topics in club platforms or environments is highly discouraged and could result in membership termination or executive officer disciplinary protocols.

 # Section 2: Club Executives, Councillors, and Committees